cat3699/Data-Science-Cbranco/README.md

    - Processed audio files in 2-second chunks to increase the number of samples.

 2. **Quantitative Analysis**:
-   - Implemented prediction models using the extracted features.
+   - Implemented prediction models using the extracted features such as:
+       - Gaussian Mixture Model
+       - Neural Network
-   - Evaluated the models using precision, recall, and accuracy metrics.
+   - Evaluated the models using accuracy metrics.

 3. **Qualitative Analysis**:
-   - Applied dimensionality reduction and clustering algorithms.
+   - Applied dimensionality reduction and clustering algorithms:
+        - Performed PCA on the features provided
+        - Used K-means clustering
    - Visualized the clustering results to analyze the performance qualitatively.

 ## Results and Discussion